JuliaLabs/Cassette.jl/docs/design.md

 differs from the previous `Overdub` implementation in that downstream `Overdub` calls redirect to an execution phase rather than cycling back through the interception phase.

-During the execution phase, Cassette calls the context's hook method (defined via `@hook`, and a no-op by default), then checks the underlying method's type signature to see whether or not it was defined as a "primitive" for the context via `@isprimitive`.
+During the execution phase, Cassette calls the context's hook method (defined via `@prehook`, and a no-op by default), then checks the underlying method's type signature to see whether or not it was defined as a "primitive" for the context via `@isprimitive`.
 If so, Cassette's special `execution` method (overloaded via `@execution`) is called in place of the original